talwrii/ssh-backchannel/README.md

 # ssh-backchannel

+WARNING.
+This is vibe coded.
+Review before use.

-Sometimes I want to do things on my machine from a machine I am ssh'd into.
-This provides a means to do so - in a securish way.
+Sometimes I want to do things on my local machine from a remotes machine I am ssh'd into. ssh-backchannel provides a means to do so - in a moderately secure way.
+It allows you to run a local command from a remote machine, while asking for confirmation from your local machine.

 ## Architecture
 A limited ssh key is created and passed to other machines when you log in.
 This key can only run a command which asks you for permission before running commands.